Chapter 32. Environmental Matters

 Manager.

-The Facility Managers
+The Facility

-must ensure that the specialist who
+Managers must ensure that the specialist

-performs environmental duties on a
+who performs environmental duties on a

 full-time basis attends the training

-specified in paragraph
+specified in Paragraph

 32-1-5.b.,

-In addition, where
+In

-other facilities have, or are authorized
+addition, where other facilities have,

-to have, an operations specialist (i.e.,
+or are authorized to have, an operations

-Plans and Programs Specialist, Procedure
+specialist (i.e., Plans and Programs

-Specialists), to conduct environmental
+Specialist, Procedure Specialists), to

-activities as a collateral duty, it is
+collateral duty, it is recommended that

-recommended that these specialists
+these specialists attend the

-attend the above-referenced training.
+above-referenced training.

 2. The